 - 1 lime, juiced

-- 1 to 2 teaspoons agave nectar, to taste
+- 1 to 2 teaspoons agave nectar or simple syrup, to taste

 - In a cocktail shaker or mason jar, gently muddle the basil leaves.